-Overall, PG&E's electric sales decreased by 0.4 percent in 2015 over 2014, driven primarily by decreases in the residential and commercial sectors, offset by high agricultural sales due to persistent drought conditions.
-With continued growth in rooftop solar and a return to historical agricultural sales due to more normal rainfall conditions, the electric sales forecasts declines 1.1 percent in 2016.
+Overall, PG&E's electric sales decreased by 2.9 percent in 2016 over 2015, driven primarily by decreases in the residential and commercial sectors, offset by high agricultural sales due to persistent drought conditions.
+With continued growth in rooftop solar and a return to historical agricultural sales due to more normal rainfall conditions, the electric sales forecasts declines another 2.1 percent in 2017.